fed/blog/src/pages/blog/public-speaking-tips.md

 you can reveal a disconnection in someone's worldview, they'll feel the need to bridge that knowledge gap.
 And once you've sparked that desire, it will be so much easier to start building your idea.

-## Three, build your idea, piece by piece, out of concepts that your audience already understands.
+## Build your idea, piece by piece, out of concepts that your audience already understands

 You use the power of language to weave together concepts that already exist in your listeners' minds -- but not your language, their language.
 You start where they are.
 The speakers often forget that many of the terms and concepts they live with are completely unfamiliar